Please note that in line with the recent NSW Government public health order, our staff will be working from home until further notice.

 Where can I get more information?

-View the Internal Ombudsman Governance Charter (PDF 842.7KB).
-The document outlines in greater detail the scope of the Internal Ombudsman service, including who can make complaints, what types of complaints will be investigated, and how these will be resolved.
+The Internal Ombudsman Shared Service Governance Charter outlines in greater detail the scope of the Internal Ombudsman service, including who can make complaints, what types of complaints will be investigated and how these will be resolved.

 The following annual reports provide a comprehensive account of the Internal Ombudsman Shared Service’s performance from inception on 25 September 2017.

 The annual reports issued by the Internal Ombudsman Shared Service provide a thorough overview of the work undertaken by the service as well as outlining plans for the year ahead.

 Acting Internal Ombudsman